Are either an oyster shell bag living shoreline or a QuickReef shoreline appropriate for my property?

 Most sites with low to moderate wave energy can benefit from oyster shell bag or QuickReef™ shorelines.
 A brief site visit by our team can determine whether your property is suitable for these types of shorelines and allow us to provide you with a cost estimate.
 Depending on the circumstances, we may recommend a “revetment” or a “sill.”
 Revetments are a type of living shoreline in which the materials are placed against the existing shoreline.
 Sills are placed up to 30 feet offshore, depending on site conditions.

-Costs vary depending on your specific site conditions, but most living shorelines can be permitted and installed for less than $200 per linear foot.
-This is significantly less than bulkheads and living shorelines require little to no future maintenance, reducing the long-term cost of ownership.
+Costs vary depending on your specific site conditions, but most living shorelines in coastal North Carolina can be permitted and installed for less than $200 per linear foot.
+Not only is this a less expensive initial investment, living shorelines require little to no future maintenance, reducing the long-term cost of ownership.

 Will my shoreline “grow” oysters?

 If there are natural oyster larvae (known as spat) in the water, then those larvae will attach to your new living shoreline and grow quickly.
 Depending on local water quality, they can be eaten!

 As waves wash over an oyster shell bag or QuickReef sill, sand and other sediment drop out of the water and are deposited behind it.
 In most cases, over time, enough material is deposited to create new marsh.
 We can plant this area with marsh grasses the year following the construction of your sill to expedite this process.

 My shoreline is eroding NOW!
 How soon can you have my living shoreline installed?